whole-tale/wt-design-docs/users_guide/compose.rst

 DataONE
 ^^^^^^^
 DataONE allows users to launch Tales with entire datasets.
-To create a Tale from a DataONE dataset, visit your dataset on DataONE and look for the ``Analyze`` dropdown menu in the citation and downloads bar.
+To create a Tale from a DataONE dataset, visit your dataset on the DataONE `demo server`_ and look for the ``Analyze`` dropdown menu in the citation and downloads bar.

 .. figure:: images/compose/dataone_integration.png
      :align: center